 3. The Shadow Coin Show

-Collector X was one of the first hundred people through the door when Central States opened to the public.
+Collector X was one of the first hundred people through the door of the show when it opened to the public.
 Yet, unknown to him, a “shadow coin show” had been going on for at least two days before where many of the nicest, freshest coins traded hands.

 Back to the Shadow Coin Show theory.
 There are now many dealers who arrive two days before a show opens to the public and leave Thursday morning; just when many collectors are arriving.
 With these two different schedules going on, everyone in the long run suffers.